ryanguess/blog/solidstate.md

 Port 4555,119,110,25 - James Mail Server

 The `nmap SMTP scan` shows that `root` is a valid user.
-I'll try default credentials for James Remote Admin Tool on Port 4555.
+I decided try default credentials for James Remote Admin Tool on Port 4555.

 Connecting to James Mail Server via `netcat` using `root:root`.
 ```